fcBIM/gruppe38/rules/Assignment 2/README.md

 Do you know how to get it in ifcOpenShell?

-title: "Software requirements to run this tool"
+#Software requirements to run this tool#

 1. LCAByg
 2. Microsoft package - Excel